Headed out on a weekend getaway? Consider checking out Yellowstone National Park!

 There you have it: a few ideas for how to spend 3 days in Yellowstone.
 Of course, there are many other things to see and do in the park if you’re looking for more options:

 So you’ve got plenty to do during your 3 days in Yellowstone.
 After a long weekend in the park, you’ll want to keep coming back for more!

 That about wraps up our Yellowstone itinerary.
-If you think we missed anything vital please leave a comment or contact us on Twitter.
+If you think we missed anything vital please leave a comment and let us know.